On the cohomological dimension of kernels of maps to $\mathbb Z$: Introduction

-In this article, we focus on the class of residually finite rationally solvable (RFRS) groups, which were defined by Agol in connection with Thurston's virtual fibering conjecture \cite{AgolCritVirtFib}.
-Notably, the class of RFRS groups contains all compact special groups, introduced by Haglund and Wise \cite{HaglundWise_special}, which are fundamental groups of particularly nice nonpositively curved compact cube complexes.
-Compact special groups provide a rich source of examples of RFRS groups, though there are also interesting RFRS groups which are not virtually compact special ($\Z \wr \Z$ is an example--see also \cite{AgolStover_RFRS}, which gives an example of a RFRS lattice in $\PU(2,1)$).
+In this article, we focus on the class of residually finite rationally solvable (RFRS) groups, which were defined by Agol in connection with Thurston's virtual fibring conjecture \cite{AgolCritVirtFib}.
+Notably, the class of RFRS groups contains all special groups, introduced by Haglund and Wise \cite{HaglundWise_special}, which are fundamental groups of particularly well-behaved nonpositively curved cube complexes.
+Special groups provide a rich source of examples of RFRS groups, though there are also interesting RFRS groups which are not virtually special ($\Z \wr \Z$ is an example--see also \cite{AgolStover_RFRS}, which gives an example of a RFRS lattice in $\PU(2,1)$).